scipopt/gcg/doc/resources/devs/howtoadd/own-detector.md

 can be found in type_detector.h.

 ## DEC_DECL_PROPAGATEPARTIALDEC()
 This function will assign variables/constraints to block or master.
-A commonly called function is DECcreateDecompFromMasterconss().
+You can either create the decomposition by calling DECcreateDecompFromMasterconss() or DECfilloutDecompFromConstoblock() or use the getter and setter functions in pub_decomp.h to fill the decomposition structure.

 ## DEC_DECL_FINISHPARTIALDEC()
 This function will, given a partial decomposition, finish it.